Have you ever been treated unfairly?

 - Social disadvantage

 The Canadian Human Rights Commission made a video to explain discrimination further.
 It is in American Sign Language (ASL) with captioning and voice-over.
 This makes it easier for people who are deaf or have difficulty hearing to understand:

 Types of discrimination

-What do you do if you experience discrimination?
+What to do if you experience discrimination

 What does “discrimination” mean?

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.

 You have reached 0 of 0 point(s), (0)

 Earned Point(s): 0 of 0, (0)